 Online classes meeting via Zoom may be recorded and posted to the Populi course page for student learning and study purposes.
-No student, under any circumstances, may post or distribute any recordings of the Zoom sessions.
+No student, under any circumstances, may post or distribute any recordings, screenshots, pictures, or other forms of reproduction of the Zoom sessions.
 Course recordings will only be made available to students enrolled in the course and for the duration of the course.